cumav/secure_text_classify/README.md

 This project aims to create a privacy focused text analysis tool, without exposing classification models to the end user.
 For this we use so called embeddings.
 Embeddings are a vector representation of words, sentences or phrases.
-You can still extract information out of them, though the exact information of the text gets lost.
+You can still extract information out of them, though the exact information of the text is lost.
 This is where the privacy factor comes in.
 We can use the embeddings as a numerical 'summary' (in this case 520 floats) of the text, which is not backtrackable.
 The embeddings only represent the most basic information of a given text (like topics), which we can then safely send to a backend server.